 Raise the Stakes

 If your conflict is flat-lining, it’s time to raise the stakes.
 No, I’m not talking about throwing more monsters at your hero for him to kill, or a bigger, nastier bomb for him to diffuse.
-Instead, Friend-o, let’s personalize those stakes.
-Give your hero a compelling reason to ACT.
+Instead, let’s personalize those stakes because it pressures your protagonist to ACT.

 And if you need ideas for a conflict scenario, what the fallout might look like, or what could be at stake, this Conflict Thesaurus will be your best friend.